-Nahal HaShofet offers various trails.
-Most of them are cyclic, and one path is accessible.
-Trails and stunning nature make Nahal HaShofet a popular place.
+Nahal HaShofet offers loop and accessible tracks.
+Stunning nature and easy trails make Nahal HaShofet a popular place.

 Nahal HaShofet is located near Menashe Heights, not far from Yokneam.